 Cry when you need to.
 Scream if you must.
 Just stop doing whatever you’re doing long enough to observe your feelings.
 You can make peace with grief just by saying, “Hello grief.
 I see you.
 You have my attention.”
-And, once you’ve observed those feelings you can let them pass.
+And once you’ve observed and felt those feelings, you can let them pass.

-You don’t get to bypass grief and pain any more than a caterpillar chooses whether or not to undergo metamorphosis.
+You don’t get to bypass grief and pain any more than a caterpillar chooses whether to undergo metamorphosis.